kaydee001/ML-CV-Projects/cifar10_classifier/README.md

 ---

-Built as part of learning neural networks from scratch! 🧠
+Built as part of learning CNNs and neural network fundamentals from scratch! 🧠